 Documentations from expert witnesses, including a mental health professional, and your personal journal creates sympathy and helps the insurer or the jury understand your excruciating journey and how the accident continues to affect your life.

 How to Calculate Pain and Suffering Damages in a Personal Injury Case

 There are certain factors that the insurer, judge, and jury take into consideration when calculating pain and suffering compensation, and these include:

-If you are suffering from severe mental pain and emotional trauma from a personal injury accident due to another’s negligence we offer a free consultation, as you may qualify for compensation.
+Suppose you suffer from severe mental pain and emotional trauma from a personal injury accident due to another’s negligence.
+In that case, we offer a free consultation, as you may qualify for compensation.
 Our personal injury attorneys understand how constant physical pain and mental suffering can change your life and affect your daily activities.

-Our top rated personal injury lawyers are capable of helping you obtain full and fair compensation after any type of negligence.
+Our top-rated personal injury lawyers are capable of helping you obtain full and fair compensation after any negligence.
 We can help the victim or a representative of the deceased’s estate recover damages 24/7.
 Contact us at (213) 596-9642 for a free case review if you or a close family member has questions about pain and suffering damages.
 We can also be reached by using our convenient online contact us form.